Phenomenalism: Criticisms

-Roderick Chisholm criticized the logical positivist version of phenomenalism in 1948.
 C.I.
 Lewis had previously suggested that the physical claim "There is a doorknob in front of me" necessarily entails the sensory conditional "If I should seem to see a doorknob and if I should seem to myself to be initiating a grasping motion, then in all probability the sensation of contacting a doorknob should follow".

 Roderick Firth formulated another objection in 1950, stemming from perceptual relativity: White wallpaper looks white under white light and red under red light, etc. Any possible course of experience resulting from a possible course of action will apparently underdetermine our surroundings: it would determine, for example, that there is either white wallpaper under red light or red wallpaper under white light, and so on.

 Another criticism of phenomenalism comes from truthmaker theory.
 Truthmaker theorists hold that the truth depends on reality.
 In the terms of truthmaker theory: a truthbearer (e.g. a proposition) is true because of the existence of its truthmaker (e.g. a fact).
 Phenomenalists have been accused of violating this principle and thereby engaging in "ontological cheating": of positing truths without being able to account for the truthmakers of these truths.
 The criticism is usually directed at the phenomenalist account of material objects.
 The phenomenalist faces the problem of how to account for the existence of unperceived material objects.
 A well-known solution to this problem comes from John Stuart Mill.
 He claimed that we can account for unperceived objects in terms of counterfactual conditionals: It is true that valuables locked in a safe remain in existence, despite being unperceived, because if someone were to look inside then this person would have a corresponding sensory impression.
-But this solution doesn't satisfy the truthmaker theorist since it still leaves open what the truthmaker for this counterfactual conditional is.
-It's not clear how such a truthmaker could be found within the phenomenalist ontology.
+Truthmaker theorist may object that this still leaves open what the truthmaker for this counterfactual conditional is, considering it unclear how such a truthmaker could be found within the phenomenalist ontology.